-As the tilt came down, it was time to get my feet back under me but I underestimated and my left foot momentarily swung OUTSIDE the inner wall – out where no body parts belong.
-On the downward rotation it was too hard to pull my foot back in – and the non-moving hand rail used to board the ride met my fast moving foot right below the ankle.
+My legs were still up there as the tilt began to come back down.
+It was time to get my feet back under me but I miss-timed the effort and good old centrifugal force pulled my left leg and foot momentarily through that gap and OUTSIDE the inner wall – out where no body parts belong.
+On the downward rotation it was too hard to pull my foot back in – and the ground based, non-moving handrail used to board the ride met my fast-moving foot right below the ankle.
+The sensation of that impact was far from fun.
 Look at the photo and you’ll see a version of that rail.

 On the upward swing, I was able to pull my foot back in, verify that it was still attached but understood immediately that my day at the fair was over.

-My mom knew well how to keep me sitting still and made a quick trip to the book store where she loaded me up with anything that she thought I’d enjoy.
-One of those books was was George R. Stewart’s (GRS) Earth Abides, first published in 1949, but my mom had found it in a 1969 paperback with a cool cover that suggested some kind of science fiction was inside.
-It was so much more than either of us guessed.
+My mom knew well how to keep me sitting still and made a quick trip to the bookstore where she loaded me up with anything that she thought I’d enjoy.
+One of those books was George R. Stewart’s (GRS) Earth Abides, first published in 1949, but my mom had found it in 1968, in paperback with a cool cover that suggested some kind of science fiction was inside.
+That title and photo caused her to add it to her shopping basket, releasing a force of influence into my life that proved to be so much more than either of us could have guessed.

 I am a chronic reader.
 Hard science fiction is my favorite genre, but left with nothing else, I’d read the backs of cereal boxes and irremovable pillow tags just to maintain the stream of written words slushing through my brain.

-I feel in love with this book and began sharing it with both High School and Church friends.
-In our local library, I found Mr. Stewart had written several other books, and with the assistance of local book stores, I’d become a collector.
-He did not publish hundreds of books, but he was thought to be fairly prolific and I soon began claiming that I had the most complete collection of his works in the whole state based on my thorough research at the Petaluma Library card catalog.
+I fell in love with this book and began sharing it with both High School and Church friends.
+In our local library, I found Mr. Stewart had written several other books, and with the assistance of local bookstores, I became a collector.
+He did not publish hundreds of books, but he was thought to be fairly prolific, and I soon began claiming that I had the most complete collection of his works in the whole state based on my thorough research at the Petaluma Library card catalog.
 The internet was not yet invented, so I thought my claim was fairly safe.

 Several of my friends became hooked with me on his works and we formed our own ad-hoc book club well before book clubs were a thing.